HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 ## Comparative study: OpenACC versus OpenMP

 In the following we present a direct comparison between the OpenACC and OpenMP offload features.
 This comparison is shown below and further illustrated in the table, in which we emphsize the meaning of each construct and clause.
 This direct comparision indicates that converting OpenACC to OpenMP offloading is straightforward.
+Here, evaluating differences and similarities between OpenACC and OpenMP is a key feature of converting applications from one programming model to another model.
+A look at OpenACC and OpenMP codes shows that the syntax is so similar, thus making the implemention of the translation procedure at the syntactic level easier.

+such a study is cretical for determining the correct mappings to OpenMP and it implementation in Clang.

 We thus discuss this conversion procedure in the next section.

 ```bash